LoansBot/web-backend/README.md

 - MEMCACHED_PORT: The port for the memcached server
 - WEBHOST: The host to bind on
 - WEBPORT: The port to bind on
+- UVICORN_PATH: The path to the uvicorn executable